ctc316/simple_cmake_android/README.md

 # simple-cmake-android

-A simple project doing cross compile C static library for Android NDK use, build on CMake and cmake toolchain file by taka-no-me (which has done most of the jobs, lots of thanks)
+A simple project doing cross compile C static library for Android NDK use, build on CMake and toolchain file by taka-no-me (which has done most of the jobs, lots of thanks)

 (https://github.com/taka-no-me/android-cmake)

 ## How-to

-1. configure `ANDROID_NDK` path in build.sh (`ANDORID_JNI_LIB_DIR` is optional)
+1. configure `ANDROID_NDK` path in `build.sh` (`ANDORID_JNI_LIB_DIR` is optional)
-1. sh build.sh
+1. start By shell script `sh build.sh`

 ## Output